No results found, please try again. Reset selections.

 |DIPLOMACY: ITS PRESENT AND FUTURE|

 |Select three additional courses from Applied Diplomacy concentration courses||12|

-The two to three remaining courses a student must take to fulfill the requirements of the Minor can be drawn from no more than two of the eleven concentrations offered in the BA program.
+The three remaining courses a student must take to fulfill the requirements of the Minor can be drawn from no more than two of the eleven concentrations offered in the BA program.
+One of the three remaining courses may be fulfilled by the fourth course from "DPL 200-201-202-203" group above.
 Students who minor in Applied Diplomacy will be encouraged to work with an advisor to select concentration courses which best reflect their field of interest.

 - Diplomacy and Critical Theory